pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 The effectiveness of filters is a function of the algorithm, dataset and tuning method used.
 Varying one of these parameters might yield substantially different results.
 Therefore a benchmarking matrix covering multiple settings and/or combining filter methods is usually used (as also done in this work).
-This paragraph refers to the weighing of single filter in the ensemble compilations, which is an important precondition for an unbiased application.
+This paragraph refers to the weighting of single filter in the ensemble compilations, which is an important precondition for an unbiased application.

 > P5, C2, L41: use the already introduces abbreviation RF